-- Rapid population growth

-- Need for transportation to existing services

-- Rising cost of housing
+- Rapid population growth - Need for transportation to existing services - Access to affordable recreation facilities and programs - Rising cost of housing

 Lead-Based Paint Reduction Strategy

 24CFR91.205(e)&24CFR91.215(i)

 The City utilizes community services provided by Travis County for the remediation of lead based paint in Pflugerville's housing supply.
 Approximately 226 homes within the City of Pflugerville were constructed during the time when lead based paint was accepted for use.
 The City will continue to utilize Travis County Health and Human Services and Veterans Services, which receives funds through State grants and the Travis County General Fund to provide limited lead based paint remediation on houses built before 1978 where small holes in the wall or similar acts could cause additional lead exposure.